Microsoft Teams’ pricing explained

 What is Microsoft Teams’ alternative, Pumble?

 Pumble is an excellent all-in-one Microsoft Teams alternative.
-It’s a free group messaging app that allows teams of all sizes to collaborate.
+It’s a team collaboration software that allows teams of all sizes to communicate and work together.

-Unlike MS Teams, Pumble doesn’t put limits on its users — its free plan includes an unlimited number of users and unlimited message history for everyone.
+Unlike MS Teams, Pumble doesn’t limit its users — its free plan includes unlimited users and unlimited message history for everyone.

 Aside from that, Pumble allows teams of all sizes to communicate and collaborate via:

-And, to top it off, Pumble also allows external contributors to enter a workspace via guest access.
+To top it off, Pumble also allows external contributors to enter a workspace via guest access

-Pumble was created as a free app, and it will always offer a free plan — even though it is constantly evolving
+Pumble was created as a free app and will always offer a free plan, even though it is constantly evolving

 And the FREE plan is rather generous!